gbv/beaconspec/beacon.md

 The homepage field contains an URL of a website with additional information about this link dump.
 This field is mapped to the RDF property `foaf:homepage`.
-Note that this field does not specify the homepage of the target database.
+Note that this field does not specify the homepage of the target dataset.

 ### feed